 Google Analytics Demographics and Interest Reports:

-To edit, in the Property column click on Property Settings then scroll to Advertising Features.
+To edit, click on Property Settings (found within the middle Property column) then scroll to Advertising Features.

 - Disabling this feature will make the demographics reports data in MonsterInsights’s reports unable to operate.

 - You can keep this turned on if instead, you have MonsterInsights wait to load until consent is given by a user through our integrations with either the CookieBot plugin, the Cookie Notice plugin, the CookieYes plugin, or Complianz.

 Opt into The GDPR DPA in Google Analytics